learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-03/lectures/activerecord/LECTURE.md

 + Creates a `schema` file in the db directory
 + Make sure students git add, commit, push at this point
 + Modify the models to inherit from `ActiveRecord::Base` and delete all the reader/writer methods
++ Remember what we said earlier about abstraction?
 + See code snippet 6
 + having the tweets class inherit from ActiveRecord gives us all the reader and writer methods we need, and automatically saves them to the database.
++ We're not defining them manually anymore, but they're coming from ActiveRecord.
 + Naming conventions (SUPER important)
 + `Tweet` class (singular and capitalized)
 + `Tweets` table (plural)